 To explore the possibility of installing signs at the ingress and egress to the community as well as coordinating with the City of Hollywood and the Hollywood Police Dept to install tag readers for enhanced security and crime prevention.

-To continue coordination with the police detail leader to provide effective police patrols
+To continue coordination with the police detail leader to provide effective police patrols.

-Goals and objectives

-Evaluate operational hours of the patrol and work with the Hollywood Police Dept concerning the needs of the community.
-Explore the possibility of signs and tag readers
+Evaluate operational hours of the patrol and work with the Hollywood Police Department concerning the needs of the community.
+Explore the possibility of signs and tag readers.

-Expected accomplishments or special achievements
+Expected accomplishments or special achievements.

-Enhanced security for the community by working with the detail leader to provide the best and most effective police patrol coverage
+Enhanced security for the community by working with the detail leader to provide the best and most effective police patrol coverage.

-Define any issues
+Define any issues.

 Continuing to address the concerns of the community through implementation of the website to enhance communication

+Engage new community members through enhanced communication.

 Attendance report